 Feature books and magazines that address the content of the 100 civics questions on the naturalization test such as famous Americans, historical events, and important founding documents.

 Arrange your Citizenship Corner to be welcoming and helpful.
 Here are some additional suggestions:

 Decorate the Citizenship Corner in a patriotic theme.

 Distribute promotional flyers for citizenship or ESL classes offered at your library.

-Distribute flyers from local BIA-recognized organizations that may be able to help immigrant customers with USCIS forms.
-Visit uscis.gov for more information on finding legal services and BIA-recognized organizations.
+Distribute flyers from local DOJ-recognized organizations that may be able to help immigrant customers with USCIS forms.
+Visit uscis.gov for more information on finding legal services and DOJ-recognized organizations.

 Create and distribute a referral list of local community organizations that provide citizenship services and ESL classes in your community.
 Start by visiting the Find Help in Your Community page on the USCIS Citizenship Resource Center.
-Another resource for finding community organizations that offer ESL, civics, and citizenship education classes is America’s Literacy Directory.
+Another resource for finding community organizations that offer ESL, civics, and citizenship education classes is Class Locator.
 Search for programs by zip code.

 Add computers to the Citizenship Corner and set the Internet browser home page to www.uscis.gov/citizenship, a one-stop USCIS resource for locating citizenship preparation materials and activities.